a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Copy Disk....
 Select a Pascal disk as a source disk.
 Verify that after the "Insert source disk" prompt is dismissed, the volume name appears on the "Source" line and the name does not have adjusted case (e.g. "TGP:" not "Tgp:").
 * Launch DeskTop.
 Special > Copy Disk....
 Select a DOS 3.3 disk as a source disk.
 Verify that after the "Insert source disk" prompt is dismissed, no volume name appears on the "Source" line.

 * Launch DeskTop.
 Special > Copy Disk....
 Select a ProDOS disk as a destination disk.
-Verify that in the "Do you want to erase ...?" dialog that the name has adjusted case (e.g. "Volume" not "VOLUME"), and the name is quoted.
+Verify that in the "Are you sure you want to erase ...?" dialog that the name has adjusted case (e.g. "Volume" not "VOLUME"), and the name is quoted.
 * Launch DeskTop.
 Special > Copy Disk....
 Select a GS/OS disk as a destination disk.
-Verify that in the "Do you want to erase ...?" dialog that the name has correct case (e.g. "GS.OS.disk" not "Gs.Os.Disk"), and the name is quoted.
+Verify that in the "Are you sure you want to erase ...?" dialog that the name has correct case (e.g. "GS.OS.disk" not "Gs.Os.Disk"), and the name is quoted.
 * Launch DeskTop.
 Special > Copy Disk....
 Select a Pascal disk as a destination disk.
-Verify that in the "Do you want to erase ...?" dialog that the name does not have adjusted case (e.g. "TGP:" not "Tgp:"), and the name is quoted.
+Verify that in the "Are you sure you want to erase ...?" dialog that the name does not have adjusted case (e.g. "TGP:" not "Tgp:"), and the name is quoted.
 * Launch DeskTop.
 Special > Copy Disk....
 Select a DOS 3.3 disk as a destination disk.
-Verify that in the "Do you want to erase ...?" dialog that the prompt describes the disk using slot and drive, and is not quoted.
+Verify that in the "Are you sure you want to erase ...?" dialog that the prompt describes the disk using slot and drive, and is not quoted.

 * Configure Virtual II with two Omnidisks formatted as ProDOS volumes mounted.
 Launch DeskTop.
 Special > Copy Disk....
 Select the Omnidisks as Source and Destination.
-Verify that after being prompted to insert the source and destination disks, a "Do you want to erase ...?" confirmation prompt is shown.
+Verify that after being prompted to insert the source and destination disks, a "Are you sure you want to erase ...?" confirmation prompt is shown.

 * Launch DeskTop.
 Special > Copy Disk....
 Verify that the OK button is disabled.
 Select an item in the list with the keyboard.
 Verify that the OK button enables.
 Click in the blank space in the list below the items.
 Verify that the OK button disables.
 Click an item in the list.
 Verify that the OK button enables.
 Click OK to specify a source disk.
 Verify that the OK button disables.
 Repeat the above cases when selecting the destination disk.
 * Launch DeskTop.
 Special > Copy Disk....
 Select a source disk.
 Verify that the OK button enables.
 Click Read Drives.
 Verify that the OK button disables.
 Select a source disk then click OK.
 Click OK.
 Select a destination disk.
 Click Read Drives.
 Verify that the OK button disables.